-The Absolute Visibility score in this trend graph is a calculated formula based on all Absolute Visibility scores in contrast with the Above The Fold Results that displays a clear picture of the daily change taking place.
+The Absolute Visibility score in this trend graph is a calculated formula based on all Absolute Visibility scores in contrast with the Above The Fold Results that display a clear picture of the daily change taking place.

 Search Console Performance